Luka Bloom

-Luka Bloom (born Kevin Barry Moore; 23 May 1955) is an Irish folk singer-songwriter.
+Kevin Barry Moore (born 23 May 1955), known professionally as Luka Bloom, is an Irish folk singer-songwriter.
 He is the younger brother of folk singer Christy Moore.

 Early life

 Kevin Barry Moore was born on 23 May 1955 in Newbridge, County Kildare, Ireland.
 His parents were Andy Moore and Nancy Power, who had already raised three daughters and two other sons.
 Moore attended a Patrician Brothers primary school and later studied at Newbridge College.
 In college he formed the group Aes Triplex with his brother Andy and a school friend.
 He later attended a college in Limerick, but he dropped out after a couple of years to pursue a music career.

 Early career as Barry Moore

 In 1969, 14 year old Barry Moore embarked on a tour supporting his eldest brother, Christy, at various English folk clubs.
 He subsequently spent all of his spare time practising and writing music.
 In 1976, Christy recorded one of his songs "Wave up to the Shore".
 In 1977, Barry Moore toured Germany and England as part of the group Inchiquin.

 In 1978, Moore released his debut album, Treaty Stone.
 In 1979, having normally played guitar using a finger-picking technique, he was afflicted with tendinitis—forcing him to learn to play with a plectrum, which altered his guitar style.
 That year, he moved to Groningen in the Netherlands.
 In 1980, he recorded and released his second album, In Groningen.
 In 1982, he released his third album, No Heroes, which contained songs all written by Moore himself.
 For three years, from 1983 to 1986, Moore was the front-man for the Dublin-based band Red Square.
 During this time, in 1984, his son Robbie was born.